brandendupont-mcw/second-cms/src/documentation-pages/defendant_characteristics.md

 <br>

-## PPIs
+## Indicators

-Below are a set of Prosecutorial Performance Indicators that provide additional context about staffing and caseloads.
-These indicators help the District Attorney ensure they optimize caseload distributions, staff diversity and retention, and data and clerical support. <br>
+Below are a set of indicators that provide additional context about staffing and caseloads.
+These indicators help the DA's Office ensure they optimize caseload distributions, staff diversity and retention, and data and clerical support. <br>

 <br>